Overview of storage systems

 - AFS is secure but suitable only for rather small data volumes.

 - Desycloud offers significantly more space, but uploads or downloads are very slow.

-- BeeGFS and GPFS-Scratch are fast, but exclusively for temporary data without any level of security, and subject to automatic removal of old data.
+- BeeGFS and GPFS-Scratch are fast, but exclusively for temporary data without any level of security.
+Please note the policy!

 - dCache: is the only option for long-term storage of larger amounts of data.
 If your group doesn't have dCache storage space but would like to "buy in", get in touch with firstname.lastname@example.org .

 - GPFS home-directories: 20GB hard limit (can't be increased), don't store data in the home-directory.